timmahrt/pyJapaTalk/README.md

 [https://developers.google.com/calendar/quickstart/python](https://developers.google.com/calendar/quickstart/python)

+If you update token.json, please delete token.pickle to trigger regeneration of the token file, otherwise an error like `invalid_grant: Token has been expired or revoked.` will be shown.

+## Requirements

+webbot will install the latest version of selenium, which it is incompatible with. (should be fixed in the next release)

+pip install selenium==3.141.0
+pip install google-api-python-client
+pip install webbot
+pip install pytz
+pip install google_auth_oauthlib

 ## Usage

 In order to use this script, first, open `japatalk.py` and navigate to the bottom of the page.
 Set `_userName` and `_password`